breatheco-de/mastering-web-dynamics-from-HTTP-to-real-time/lessons/server-routing.md

 tags: ["routing", "web server", "URL", "HTTP", "resources", "web"]
 ---

+<todo> Agregar un parrafo aqui para introduct la lectura, por ejemplo; "Usualy servers exist with the purpose of answer other clients requests, for example: Someone somwhere is trying to access a website example.com.
+Be example.com is not an IP address, and servers can only be addressed using IP addresses, and that is why clents use DNS's to first find the IP of the server they want to request, and then we forwward the request to that IP, you can read more about the whole process in <a href="#">resolving dns</a> </todo>

 ## Which Door Do We Go To?

 Once the browser has the server's IP address (thanks to DNS), it sends an **HTTP request** to access a specific resource.
 For example, if the user types: